jonnonz1/nz-statute-book/acts/public/1996/hazardous-substances-and-new-organisms-act-1996.md

   - **infringement offence** means an offence specified as such in regulations made under section 140.

 ### 111 Commission of infringement offence
-Where any person is alleged to have committed an infringement offence, that person may either— (a) be proceeded against by filing a charging document under section 14 of the Criminal Procedure Act 2011; or (b) be served with an infringement notice as provided for in section 112.
+(1) Where any person is alleged to have committed an infringement offence, that person may either— (a) be proceeded against by filing a charging document under section 14 of the Criminal Procedure Act 2011; or (b) be served with an infringement notice as provided for in section 112.
+(2) Proceedings commenced in the way described in subsection (1)﻿(a) do not require the leave of a District Court Judge or Registrar under section 21(1)﻿(a) of the Summary Proceedings Act 1957.

 ### 112 Infringement notices
 (1) Where an enforcement officer observes a person committing an infringement offence, or has reasonable cause to believe such an offence is being or has been committed by that person, an infringement notice may be issued in respect of that offence.